French onion soup: History

 According to Alexandre Dumas in his Grand dictionnaire de cuisine (1873), onion soup was introduced to the royal court at Versailles in the 18th century after Louis XV's father-in-law, the exiled Polish King Stanislas, enjoyed it at an inn and insisted on learning the recipe.
 As reported by Dumas, it consisted of three main ingredients: fried onions, water and croutons.
 A recipe in the Dictionnaire des alimens, vins et liqueurs, published during Louis XV's reign, is similar, but adds "a spoonful of good lean broth" before serving.
 None of these recipes call for grated cheese or gratinating.
 (Note: There are several other published accounts of the origin of French onion soup, including one that credits it to Louis XV himself.)

 A dining club called the "Dîner de la soupe à l'oignon" was founded in Paris in the 1810s.
 Its twenty members all aspired to – and eventually did – become members of the Académie française.
 They met every three months, and every dinner began with onion soup.

 The modern version of French onion soup dates from the mid-19th century, in Les Halles, the large food and flower market in Paris.
 The restaurants around the market – La Poule au Pot, Chez Baratte, Au Pied de Cochon – served the soup with a substantial topping of grated cheese, put under a grill and served au gratin.
 According to one writer, the classic gratinée des Halles transcended class distinctions:

 In Britain, a recipe for soupe à l’oignon was printed in The Cook and Housewife's Manual, published in Edinburgh in 1826.
 It is similar to the modern version, with the onions gently cooked and then simmered in veal stock.
 The dish was introduced to the United States in 1861 at the New York restaurant of Henri Mouquin.
-More papers in Britain began producing recipes which can be described as "French onion soup" in the 1880s, but the cooking liquid was either milk or water thickened with flour, and no cheese, crouton or gratinating was specified.
+Some recipes in Britain in the 1880s were described as "French onion soup", but the cooking liquid was milk or water thickened with flour, and there was no cheese, crouton or gratinating.
 In the first half of the 20th century onion soup bars became popular in London, around Piccadilly Circus, staying open all night to sell onion soup to late-night party-goers.